 - a.
 The permittee shall respond to all deficiencies cited by the Department within 30 days of notification.
 With adequate justification provided by the permittee, the Department may extend this deadline an additional 30 days. - b.
 All reports submitted to the Department pursuant to the requirements of this permit shall comply with the signatory requirements of N.J.A.C.
-7:14A-4.9 and contain the following certification (or such revised format as approved in writing by the Department):.
+7:14A-4.9., and contain the following certification (or such revised form as previously approved in writing by the Department):

 - i.
-"I certify under penalty of law that those portions of this document relating to the treatment and collection system owned and operated by the permittee and all attachments related thereto were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+I certify under penalty of law that those portions of this document relating to the treatment and collection system owned and operated by the permittee and all attachments related thereto were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system owned and operated by the permittee, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for purposely, knowingly, recklessly, or negligently submitting false information". - c.
-Since multiple municipalities/permittees own separate portions of the hydraulically connected sewer system, the permittee shall work cooperatively with all other appropriate municipalities/permittees in the hydraulically connected sewer system to ensure that the Nine Minimum Controls (NMC) & Long Term Control Plans (LTCP) activities are being developed and implemented consistently.
-The permittee shall identify their joint and separate responsibilities with all other appropriate municipalities/permittees in the hydraulically connected sewer system regarding implementation of the NMCs and LTCPs.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for purposely, knowingly, recklessly, or negligently submitting false information. - c.
+Since multiple municipalities own separate portions of the hydraulically connected sewer system, the permittee shall work cooperatively with all other appropriate municipalities/permittees in the hydraulically connected sewer system to ensure that the Nine Minimum Controls (NMC) & Long Term Control Plans (LTCP) activities are being developed and implemented consistently.
+The permittee shall identify their joint and separate responsibilities with all other appropriate municipalities in the hydraulically connected sewer system regarding implementation of the NMCs and LTCPs.
 This information shall be provided/updated in the Progress Reports. - d.
-The permittee shall also notify the North Bergen Municipal Utilities Authority (NBMUA) of all CSO construction related activities in their collection system on a semi-annual basis.
+The permittee shall also notify the Passaic Valley Sewerage Commission (PVSC) of all CSO construction related activities in their collection system on a semi-annual basis.
 Notification through the TWA process is sufficient for this purpose. - e.
 The permittee shall submit all information required by this permit via email or other electronic format acceptable to the Department to NJCSOProgram@dep.nj.gov.
-Until the Department can accept any file larger than 20 megabytes (MB), any larger file can be broken up into smaller segments and sent separately or can be sent via mail delivery.